CasparN/adeleguessr/project_plan.md

 *   Keep track of the user's score, with dynamic scoring based on guess speed.
 *   Display the album cover (`cover.jpg`) and song title *after* the song is correctly guessed, skipped, or the song ends.
 *   Option to skip a song.
+*   Display a round counter during gameplay (e.g., "Round 1/10").
-*   End game screen with final score and option to play again.
+*   End game screen with final score, option to play again, and a summary of all songs played (title, guessed correctly/incorrectly, time taken for correct guesses).
 *   Play/Pause functionality for the current song.

 ## 4. Technology Stack